scaleflex/js-cloudimage-responsive/README.md

 <img ci-src="magnus-lindvall.jpg" ratio="1.5"/>
 ```

-NOTE: "ratio" is recommended to prevent page layout jumping and to
+NOTE: "ratio" is recommended to prevent page layout jumping.
+The parameter is used to calculate image height to hold the image position while image is loading.
-leverage visibility checking and thus lazy loading.

 ## <a name="configuration"></a> Config